 In Memoriam

 Every year on 11 September we host a gathering, traditionally at the Pilsner Inn, to toast all of these people we have lost.
-This events brings together current team members and the wider community to reminisce, share stories, and celebrate the lives of those no longer with us.
+This events bring together current team members and the wider community to reminisce, share stories, and celebrate the lives of those no longer with us.
 Through laughter, camaraderie, and perhaps a few tears, we ensure that the legacy of these individuals continues to inspire and uplift the team for years to come.

 All supporters, players and friends of the team are welcome to join on 11 September.